TheTabKey/FTL-Setup/README.md

 3) Select Server Region

-4) Register for an account and head to [Channel Settings](https://sorry.video/users/settings/stream) and setup a channel and copy the stream key to OBS
+4) Register for an account and head to [Channel Settings](https://sorry.video/users/settings/stream) and setup a channel and copy the stream key

+5) go to C:\Users\[USERNAME]\AppData\Roaming\obs-studio\plugin_config\rtmp-services and right click and make it read only/hidden

+6) Open obs -> Settings -> Stream

+7) Service should be Sorry Video under SHOW ALL

 ## Connectivity Testing